Skip to main content

 • The load balancer maintains a history of recent prompts.

-• Repetition Detection: It identifies if the same prompt is repeated excessively.
+• Repetition Detection: It identifies whether the same prompt is repeated excessively.
 The current threshold for repetition detection is 30 consecutive identical prompts.

-This multi-layered approach enables detection of a wide range of prompt attacks—from simple to highly sophisticated—by combining static content analysis with dynamic behavioral analysis.
+This multi-layered approach enables the detection of a wide range of prompt attacks, from the simplest to the most sophisticated, by combining static content analysis with dynamic behavioral analysis.

 📈 Performance and Scalability